afillion/AlexisFillion_5_17062021/README.md

 # AlexisFillion_5_17062021

-Front-End du site de e-commerce Orinoco
+Front-End part of e-commerce website "Orinoco"

 ### Prerequisites ###
 You will need to have npm installed locally on your machine.
 ### Installation ###

-1) Cloner le projet : `git clone https://github.com/afillion/AlexisFillion_5_17062021.git orinoco && cd orinoco`
+1) Clone project at : `git clone https://github.com/afillion/AlexisFillion_5_17062021.git orinoco && cd orinoco`

-2) Installer les dépendances nécessaire à la bonne éxécution du projet : `npm install`
+2) Install dependencies : `npm install`.

+3) Run : `npm run build` to get dist/ folder and have a pollyfill code

-3) Exécuter la commande `npm start`.
-Cette commande éxécute en réalite `webpack serve`.
+4) Run `npm start`.
+This will run `webpack serve`.
-Ctrl + clic sur la ligne "Project is running at http://localhost:XXXX" (normalement sur le port 8080).
+Ctrl + clic on line "Project is running at http://localhost:XXXX" (basic port is 8080).

-4) Cloner le Back-End du site Orinoco : `git clone https://github.com/OpenClassrooms-Student-Center/JWDP5.git backendorinoco && cd backendorinoco`
+5) Clone orinoco's backend : `git clone https://github.com/OpenClassrooms-Student-Center/JWDP5.git backendorinoco && cd backendorinoco`

-5) Suiver les instructions du README.md du projet backend :
+6) Follow README.md instructions of backend project :
   -In project folder run `npm install`.

   -Then `node server`.

   -Server should run at localhost:3000.